 - Patient feedback systems, patient representatives attending the Beacon Health monthly Population Health Conference, and advisory group gatherings for parents and providers

-In the program's first five years, Beacon Health grew from a network of 9,000 Medicare patients to nearly 28,000, as well as commercial plans including nearly 18,000 employees and dependents on the Northern Light Employee Health Plan.
+In the program's first five years, Beacon Health grew from a network of 9,000 Medicare beneficiaries to nearly 28,000, as well as commercial plans including nearly 18,000 employees and dependents on the Northern Light Employee Health Plan.
 The program cares for roughly 105,000 individuals across Maine, most of whom reside in rural areas.
 The Beacon Health high-value network now has 114 primary care practices and 559 providers.

-In 2013, the Beacon Health nurse care coordination program was accredited by the National Committee for Quality Assurance.
+In 2013, the Beacon Health nurse care manager program was accredited by the National Committee for Quality Assurance.
 In 2014, Beacon Health was ranked 2nd among ACOs based on 33 ACO quality measures required for observation by Medicare.

 The cost-saving measures initially targeted by the Beacon ACO were potentially avoidable emergency department visits and hospital admissions and readmissions.